Northern NSW Football launched the inaugural Northern NSW Regional Super League in 2025. The league consists of men's and women's competitions.

 Initial Team Structure

-• Hybrid tournament style format (Group Phase and Finals Festival)
+• Hybrid tournament style format (Group Phase and Finals)

 • One women's and one men's league